-In our school we plan Geography as part of our Inspire Curriculum and the aims and objectives are covered presently through the topics in our long term plan, as well as special themed activities such as trips to areas of local interest as well as global awareness (such as Pearl of Africa Choir visits).
+In our school we plan Geography as part of our whole school curriculum and the aims and objectives are covered presently through termly topics in our long term plan, as well as special themed activities such as trips to areas of local interest as well as global awareness.

 Medium term planning is laid out for each class year groups.
-Learning activities should be sequenced to ensure progression and continuity throughout the school.
+Learning activities should be sequenced to ensure progression and continuity throughout the school following our skills progression documents.